 Mayo will securely store it’s data within the private Mayo Clinic Cloud, which is housed within and protected by the Google Cloud;

-Mayo and Google will also engage in joint research and innovation projects that will combine Mayo’s clinical expertise with Google’s talented data engineers to advance solutions to health care’s biggest challenges. nference is the exclusive analytics partner for working with the Biopharmaceutical industry within Mayo’s Clinical Data Analytics Platform initative. nference is empowered to conduct analysis on the de-identified data sets to glean insights from those data for several therapeutic applications as well as conducting formal research collaborations with Mayo Clinic.
+Mayo and Google will also engage in joint research and innovation projects that will combine Mayo’s clinical expertise with Google’s talented data engineers to advance solutions to health care’s biggest challenges. nference is the strategic analytics partner for working with the Biopharmaceutical industry within Mayo’s Clinical Data Analytics Platform initative. nference is empowered to conduct analysis on the de-identified data sets to glean insights from those data for several therapeutic applications as well as conducting formal research collaborations with Mayo Clinic.

 Since the research will be on a cloud, it will be done in multiple locations.
 However, only authorized and trusted personnel will be conducting research, and no data will leave Mayo Clinic.
 Any access will be governed through a secure connection to the data hosted on Mayo Clinic’s servers using the federated learning approach.